Year 5

 PE

-Children will have two PE sessions each week – please make sure your child wears their PE kit in school every Monday and Tuesday.
+Children will have two PE sessions each week – please make sure your child wears their PE kit to school every Monday and Tuesday.
 Please make sure your child has their school PE kit on, including a school jumper.
 For safety reasons, all watches and jewellery must be removed for PE lessons.
 If your child wears earrings, they must be able to remove them independently or cover them with medical tape.
 Please send medical tape in with your child if needed.
 Alternatively, it may be easier to leave earrings at home on PE days.

 COMPUTING